 Through a series of design deliverables (Ideas, Concepts, and Layouts), clients and designers exchanged feedback and revisions as needed until the client was 100% in love with their design.

 Stephanie had recently purchased a new home in Nashville with her husband and had a spare room that she was hoping to turn into her "femme den" — a space she could dedicate to her vanity and let her glam personality shine through.
 The room was decently sized, so she wanted to optimize the space by having the option to use it as a guest room as well.

-Working with Havenly's Growth team, I also assisted on several photo shoots, styling rooms and vignettes for blog and marketing content.
-Given my strong feelings on table runners and chargers, tablescape design quickly became my jam.
+Working with Havenly's Marketing team, I also assisted on several photo shoots, styling rooms and vignettes for blog and marketing content.
+Given my strong feelings on table runners and chargers, tablescape design quickly became my area of expertise.

 Featured on: Apartment Therapy, KTLA, Havenly's Hideaway magazine